yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 1. update config.yaml
   - This file details about the data source management
   - Data source could be API, Datawarehouse , data lake etc.
+  - Here we define, the data entry points, which are artifacts
 2. update schema.yaml
   - Once the data is loaded, this yaml file ensures the data types and its validation --> input data schema
 3. update params.yaml